FlaxEngine/FlaxDocs/manual/release-notes/0_1/index.md

 The current Flax version includes [Roslyn](https://github.com/dotnet/roslyn) compiler and supports using the newest C# language version in your scripts.

+### Editor Options

+Now you can modify the editor options and keep the globally for all installed engine instanced.
+You can adjust scripts recompilation logic, change the interface, modify the selection outline colors and more.

 ## Changelog

+### Version 0.1.6157 - 7 June 2018

+* Added **Editor Options**
+* Added scroll bar to tabs menu in Toolbox window
+* Added live preview for the color picker
+* Added caching expanded actor nodes in Scene Tree
+* Added `Font.Asset` to get font object parent asset
+* Added new event `Scripting.Exit` to handle engine closing
+* Added calling Start function if Script is enabled for the first time from code at runtime
+* Added support for Matrix parameter type for Materials
+* Added dedicated MatrixEditor
+* Added Depth node to Materials (linear distance of the pixel/vertex to the camera)
+* Added Mask nodes to Material/AnimGraph to get swizzle values like X,Y or XY, ZW
+* Added dragging the Material/AnimGraph parameter into the surface
+* Added creating Material Instance from Material in Content Window
+* Added spawning surface parameters getter node via context menu
+* Added showing scene filename on a Scene Tree node name
+* Rotate decal actor in Material Preview (easier to use on Plane model)
+* Support importing TIFF files with extension `.tif`
+* Improve Material/AnimGraph parameter renaming with left mouse double click
+* Improve selecting actors in editor (don’t pick colliders if Physics Debug mode is off)
+* Improve texture format auto-detection
+* Improve gizmo and camera usage with Alt to orbit and move objects
+* Improve internal C++ calls to prevent crashes in invalid object usage cases
+* Improve C# assemblies debug symbols loading (don’t use pdb2mdb tool)
+* Improve editor status strip message to use the editor state messages
+* Improve filtering property name labels (cut common prefixes, share memory)
+* Improve GPU and I/O async tasks cleanup and cancellation on exit
+* Fix crash for Copy Bone if skeleton has only a single bone
+* Fix crash when sampling material pixel shader surface properties in vertex shader
+* Fix importing 1x1 texture with mipmaps generation turned on
+* Fix crash when reimporting binary asset to the different type
+* Fix crash when spawning in editor model with more than 300 meshes
+* Fix drawing gizmos, editor primitives and debug shapes in debug render modes
+* Fix setting scene modified flax on actor spawn
+* Fix rare errors when reimporting the asset
+* Fix `Camera.Viewport` property (invalid size)
+* Fix removing tag from the actor
+* Fix minor memory leaks
+* Fix crash for empty PostFx/GUI material which is not using constant buffer

 ### Version 0.1.6156 - 1 June 2018